hipe/tmx/system/doc/issues/040-feature-branch-via-directory/document.md

-older effort was once called "directory as collection" and was part of the [br]-era "collection" proto-API. because of its strong similarity to the now ubiquitous and superficially simple [#ze-051] "operator branch" interface, we are altering the older API so that it becomes a superset of (and uses the same name as) the newer emerging API.
+older effort was once called "directory as collection" and was part of the [br]-era "collection" proto-API. because of its strong similarity to the now ubiquitous and superficially simple [#ze-051] "feature branch" interface, we are altering the older API so that it becomes a superset of (and uses the same name as) the newer emerging API.